ANTIQUE LOUIS XVI STYLE FIREPLACE SURROUND IN VEINED STATUARY MARBLE

-An antique Louis XVI-style fireplace surround, the generously shaped and moulded shelf above bow-front fluted frieze with foliate carved central plaque and foliate paterae to each flank, all raised on stop-fluted scroll jambs and block feet, in superb quality lightly veined Statuary Marble.
+the generous shaped and moulded shelf above bow-front fluted frieze with foliate carved central plaque and foliate paterae to each flank, all raised on stop-fluted volute jambs and block feet, in superb quality lightly veined Statuary marble.

 £16,500